-Can you talk about your project “Infra” which premieres at Berghain as part of CTM Festival?
+Can you talk about your project, Infra, which premiered at Berghain as part of CTM 2017 festival?

 It’s almost an homage to Berghain.
 It’s the first of a series of performances that are based on architectural resonance – on literally shaking the building with sound.
-I tune my music to the frequencies that resonate the building and the things inside it to create a kind of expanded spatialisation.
-It’s a duet with the architectural structure that the concert takes place in.
-It’s a quadrophonic – 4.1 – piece which uses the famous Berghain PA system to its full extent.
-They also have a subwoofer that’s extremely powerful as it goes all the way down to inaudible frequencies: this is where the title of the work comes from.
-Infrasound is a sound below the lower threshold of hearing – these are sounds that are too deep for us to hear them.
-Humans hear from around 20 hz to 20,000 hz and any frequencies below that in the sub-bass region are referred to as infrasound.
+I tune my music to the frequencies that resonate the building and the things inside it, to create a kind of expanded spatialisation.
+It’s a duet with the architectural structure in which the concert takes place.
+It’s a quadrophonic – 4.1 – piece that uses the famous Berghain PA system to its full extent.
+They also have a subwoofer that’s extremely powerful as it goes all the way down to inaudible frequencies; this is where the title of the work comes from.
+Infrasound is a sound below the lower threshold of hearing; these are sounds that are too deep for us to hear.
+Humans hear from around 20 Hz to 20,000 Hz and any frequencies below that, in the sub-bass region, are referred to as infrasound.
 Those sounds are inaudible but you can feel them.
 It’s a way of using inaudible ghost sounds to activate the structure that we’re in.

 How did you prepare this piece?

-It’s challenging because my studio is located in a residential area of Berlin and I can’t quite shake the whole building here.
+It’s challenging because my studio is located in a residential area in Berlin, and I can’t quite shake the whole building there.
 There were a number of rehearsal experimentations at Berghain and the sound technician has been really great.
 Everybody who was working at Berghain was freaking out when we were testing the piece.
-The Berghain office is above the main floor and they said they couldn’t work because the vibrations were so intense so we moved our practice sessions to the middle of the night.
+The Berghain office is above the main floor and they said they couldn’t work because the vibrations were so intense, so we moved our practice sessions to the middle of the night.

 Infrasound is a phenomenon found in nature and has lot of uses.
 Certain animals produce infrasound and it is said that it has also been used for nuclear tests.
 Were you also interested in the wider uses and sources of infrasound?

 I guess I tend to stick to the facts.
 A lot of the rumours about infrasound are mostly nonsense – ideas about infrasonic weapons, infrasound as a crowd control device, that you can accidentally generate infrasound that’s so powerful that something terrible will happen.
-I usually work with what I have including my instrumental limitations – the fact that I never use sampling or field recording.
+I usually work with what I have, including my instrumental limitations (the fact that I never use sampling or field recording).
 I always play the same instrument, the Serge modular synthesizer.
 I use abstract source material that I make myself from scratch.
 I don’t have recordings of earthquakes or volcanoes.
-Once you work with sounds that have a physical impact you get into that territory anyway and that’s something that I’m more interested in – using abstract electrical signals ultimately to construct something.
+Once you work with sounds that have a physical impact you get into that territory anyway, and that’s something that I’m more interested in; using abstract electrical signals to construct something.
 These associations rather happen in the mind of the listener.
 I work with a lot of noise and quite intense, abrasive sounds that people respond to in different ways.

 I was listening to one of your recordings on Soundcloud and one of them was quite physically intense to listen to.

 I’m interested in the border area between pleasure and pain.
-I’m interested in creating a very intense and at the same time very ambiguous physical experience, where you’re not quite sure what you’re hearing, for example.
+I’m interested in creating a very intense, and at the same time very ambiguous, physical experience where you’re not quite sure what you’re hearing, for example.
 I don’t want people to leave but I’m OK if some people do.
 I don’t want to damage anybody’s hearing.
-I’m interested in these kinds of shadow phenomena of hearing, such as otoacoustic emissions where the ears start producing sounds by themselves in response to certain stimulus tones that I make.
+I’m interested in these kinds of shadow phenomena of hearing, such as otoacoustic emissions, where the ears start producing sounds by themselves in response to certain stimulus tones that I make.
 Your ears respond actively by making other sounds.
 Part of the music literally only exists in the ears of the listener and not in the signal that comes from the loudspeakers.
-This creates all kinds of opportunities to create three-dimensional sound fields that immediately surround the listener which are ways of exploring the space acoustically; individually as a listener by moving your head around you will find different chords or groups of tones that exist right in front of your head but maybe not immediately to the right of your head.
-A lot of this stuff is difficult to capture in recordings which is one of the reasons why I focus on live performance.
+This creates all kinds of opportunities to create three-dimensional sound fields that immediately surround the listener, which are ways of exploring the space acoustically; by moving your head around you will find different chords or groups of tones that exist right in front of your head but maybe not immediately to the right of your head.
+A lot of this stuff is difficult to capture in recordings, which is one of the reasons why I focus on live performance.

 So you are interested in an immersive sound situation, the spatialisation of sound.

-I’m certainly interested in the potential of a space that you can activate with sound in the most free manner possible, where you can go from very loud to very quiet, and from very deep to very high tones.
+I’m certainly interested in the potential of a space that you can activate with sound in the freest manner possible; where you can go from very loud to very quiet, and from very deep to very high tones.
 The ideal concert environment has the opportunity to create sound anywhere in the space of any kind.
 That allows you to make a very complex real-time sound sculpture that you can’t experience with the little white earbud headphones used with smartphones.
-People’s home playback systems have become a lot worse compared to the 1970s.
+People’s home playback systems have become a lot worse compared to the 70s.
 That’s also one reason to focus on live performance.
-I like the intimacy of it and its singular nature.
-The idea that we’re physically here in this room together and I make something for a while and hopefully it’s a really stimulating experience.
+I like the intimacy of it and its singular nature; the idea that we’re physically here in this room together, and I make something for a while, and hopefully it’s a really stimulating experience.
 If not, better luck next time.
-There’s a different kind of focus – in concerts you can expose people to things they would not be able to hear at home on their speakers.
+There’s a different kind of focus; in concerts you can expose people to things they would not be able to hear at home on their speakers.
 You can go way louder or way quieter.

 Is this live element of creation important to you?